The RatTail Antenna Booster

 An increase in transmitted energy of 9 to 12db (800% – 1600%) is seen when measured at a distance of 2 kilometers or more.
 This increase results from a transformation of your radio’s 1/4 wave vertical antenna to a 1/2 wave dipole antenna.
 Thus more energy is delivered to the horizon.
 This makes it very useful for emergency rescue operations where rescue workers are having difficulty getting their message through to a base station.
 Boaters will double their range from a small craft to land.
 This device only works on handheld radios.
 A 5 watt handheld radio becomes effectively like a 20 or 40 watt radio, thus increasing its ability to get a signal through.
 Received sensitivity is also increased by the same amount.

-Our pricing has been changed to $31.95 in order to support our workers in Victoria BC Canada who are making and testing by hand for the emergency communication market.
+Our pricing is $31.95.
+Its handmade for reliability by workers in Victoria BC Canada who are making and testing by hand for the emergency communication market.
 We had some units made overseas in the last 2 years but we had great difficulties with quality and reliability of the units.
 We have decided to focus on the Marine and Aircraft emergency communication market which demands the quality and reliability that hand assembly and testing guarantees.
-We are increasing our price to make the product profitable using our traditional construction methods that have made the Rattail famous in the radio world.
+Our price reflects our traditional hand construction / tuning methods that have made the Rattail famous in the radio world.

 We have been selling the Rattail to the amateur radio community since 2001 under a provisional patent and finally a real patent which was issued in 2002.
+We have sold thousands, everyone has loved the product.
+We have had no returns!
 During this time we also made a number of experimental models for Marine, Aircraft, Dual band 2/6 meter and a 220 model.
 Marketing studies show that the most important markets for the rattail are for emergency communication on the Marine and Aircraft bands as well as for emergency communication using the amateur 2m band.
 Other commercial bands in the 100 to 250 mhz range can be supported through custom versions of the rattail.
-Dual-band and other custom versions are available on special order ... please email isoutar@microsec. net
+Dual-band and other custom versions are available on special order … please email us at: firstname.lastname@example.org

 Have you ever been ALMOST able to get into your favourite amateur or commercial repeater, an IRLP node or an Echo Link system that is just a bit too far away?
 The Rattail Antenna Booster will often turn a marginal signal into a great signal.